GrayPockets/GiftItToMe_Cooks/README.md

 This mod cooks several items in "Gift It To Me"

-* Support Barbarian Clans game mode
+* Support Barbarian Clans game mode so that Tribes are clickable
+* Support Gathering Storm civilians

 ## Mod Support

 * Better Builder Charges Tracking
+* City Lights
+* Leugi's Monopoly++: Tycoons and Investors

 ## Requirements